"Under A Darkened Sky"

 "Yes," he said, "I do."

 Buffy shrugged.
 "Holtz has been the Council Leader for the last twenty years.
 I'm the eighth Slayer that has lived with his family.
 I can't really blame him for not wanting to get attached.
 Justine, the first Slayer that lived with them, was killed, put to death by the Council for misconduct.
 Holtz blamed himself.
 They were really close to Justine, went out of their way to make her part of the family.
 I think they learned their lesson.
-It's better for them not to get too emotionally involved." and more with the bleak Buffy.
+It's better for them not to get too emotionally involved."

 Angel didn't respond.
 He did understand Holtz's actions to some extent, but it also enraged him.
 Buffy deserved so much more.